Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 AerCap's Boeing 777 fleet is of similar age (12-15 years on average), counts 39 units, and covers 5% of its total net book value, which should be $1.8bn (5% of $36bn).

-As one would expect, studies show that external factors weigh heavy on aircraft value.
+As one would expect, studies show that external factors weigh heavily on aircraft value.
 This is pointed out by this 2010 study, and shown in a nice chart in this MSc thesis which shows how the A320 lost 20% of its market value up to 2002.
 The same data set also shows that older airplanes (11 years old) were much more vulnerable to external shocks than newer planes.
-An 11 year old A320 lost about 30% of its market value in 2009, while a 3-year old A320 lost not more than 18% in that year.
+An 11-year-old A320 lost about 30% of its market value in 2009, while a 3-year old A320 lost not more than 18% in that year.
 I think that this crisis is much worse than anything we have seen and that an impairment of 50% on the older book is in order as well as a 25% discount on the newer planes.
-The ‘older’ airplanes are 11.5 years old on average and are responsible for 41% of book value, while the ‘new technology aircraft’ as AerCap calls them, are 2.5 years old on average.
+The 'older' airplanes are 11.5 years old on average and are responsible for 41% of book value, while the 'new technology aircraft' as AerCap calls them, is 2.5 years old on average.

 The total aircraft on the books is $36 billion; if we apply a 50% impairment to 41% of that number for the older aircraft, that is a loss of $7.4bn.
 If we then take 20% off the value of the newer aircraft, that amounts to a further $5.3bn.
 Adding it up means that $12.7bn in book value could be lost, which would make AerCap's balance sheet equity a negative $3.2bn, as shown below.